99.9%

 unfolding as the John Mozeliak farewell tour

+occurs.
 Cardinal fans are anywhere from

 skeptical to angry.
 Just take a look at the